djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Such concepts are certainly not universal.
 If you were to move to a different country, for example, then the justice system and therefore the concept of justice would differ, perhaps markedly.
-To think of justice in this way is to think of it *intutitionistically*.
+To think of justice in this way is to think of it intutitionistically.
 We avoid the ethereal and instead root ourselves in the practical.
-Or, to put it another way, when considering *definitive* questions we eschew definitive answers and instead embrace *definite* ones.
+Or, to put it another way, when considering definitive questions we eschew definitive answers and instead embrace definite ones.
 In doing so what we lose in universality we gain in utility.

 In a similar vein, consider the question of what is logic.